 Peer tutoring and assessment activities require students to understand the subject material and decide how to share it with others.
 Students learn as they teach concepts, explain ideas, plan educational activities and test knowledge.
 Through peer tutoring and assessment, your children hone their organisational and collaborative skills, discover how to give and receive feedback, and evaluate their own learning.

 Creative juices flow during simple or group brainstorming sessions.
 Students focus on one topic and freely discuss their ideas, thoughts and opinions.
 There are no right or wrong answers during brainstorming sessions where numerous, creative ideas are put forth and debated on.
 These brainstorming sessions help your children develop confidence and their communication and collaboration skills.

 Building reflective skills helps students analyse their learning and understand what they have learnt and how they have learnt it.
 After students are introduced to new concepts, they sometimes complete a reflection activity when appropriate.
 Written or verbal reflections promote critical thinking.
 Students process information and show that they understand concepts as they explore their experiences and outcomes.

 6. Student-Led Classes

 Students must fully understand coursework, spend time to prepare an in-depth lesson and be prepared to answer questions in order to lead a class.
 With this teaching strategy, students take on individual tasks or group assignments to demonstrate their knowledge, boost their presentation skills and discover how to share and collaborate with their peers.
 Students are sometimes invited to lead the class at OWIS and are assessed for their lesson complexity, preparation and creativity.
-This method promotes student ownership and helps teachers and students to understand interests, strengths and potential areas for improvement.
+This teaching method promotes student ownership and helps teachers and students to understand interests, strengths and potential areas for improvement.

 7. Visual Aids